 “Overall the biggest impact of OnSemble is just how easy it is to manage,” Laszewski said, “That we no longer have to depend on the IT department or programming knowledge.
 Setting up a page and making it look beautiful is a matter of just drag and drop, resizing an image.
 The simplicity of learning it and navigating it.”

 “One of the biggest reasons I would recommend OnSemble is for when we need help, we deal with a lot of vendors and when we need help some vendors really kinda fail you,” concluded Campbell, “You guys have never failed us.
 I think it’s easy to be polite and businesslike, but it’s hard to actually demonstrate how much you care.
-And I honestly feel that Passageways genuinely cares that we have a great experience.”
+And I honestly feel that OnSemble genuinely cares that we have a great experience.”

 Simplicity’s mission is to serve their members by making the complex simple.
 Having an intranet that doesn’t require coding, where files and documents are never lost, a platform they can design and control is essential – simply, OnSemble is crucial to Simplicity Credit Union’s ongoing success.